kpradeepreddy0/ExamGuard-AI/README.md

-ExamGuard-AI
+AI-Based Online Exam Proctoring System

-AI-Powered Online Exam Proctoring System
+ExamGuard-AI is an AI-based online exam proctoring system developed to monitor students during online examinations.
+The main aim of this project is to reduce cheating in online exams by using computer vision techniques.
+The system observes the student through a webcam and detects suspicious activities such as head movement, presence of multiple faces, and mobile phone usage during the exam.

-ExamGuard-AI is a real-time AI-based online exam proctoring system designed to monitor students during online examinations using computer vision techniques.
-The system detects suspicious activities such as unusual head movements, the presence of multiple faces, and mobile phone usage during exams.
+This project helps in maintaining fairness and discipline in online examinations without the need for continuous human supervision.

 Features

-Real-time webcam monitoring
+Real-time webcam monitoring during exams

 Face detection using MediaPipe

-Head orientation and stability detection
+Detection of head movement and orientation

 Mobile phone detection using YOLOv8

-Automatic misbehavior and violation counter
+Automatic counting of exam violations

-Modern and responsive dashboard user interface
+Simple and user-friendly dashboard

-Flask-based backend architecture
+Flask-based backend system

-## Technologies Used
+Technologies Used
 Frontend

 HTML